brendanharrington/full-stack-open/part1/anecdotes/README.md

 ## Overview
 This repository contains my solutions for **Full Stack Open – Part 1: Introduction to React**, exercises **1.12–1.14**.
-These exercises focus on building an interactive application that displays random programming-related anecdotes, allows users to vote for their favorites, and tracks which anecdote has the most votes.
+These exercises focus on rendering lists, updating state stored in arrays or objects, and adding interactivity through user-driven actions.

 ## Exercises

-### 1.12: Displaying a Random Anecdote
+### 1.12: Rendering Anecdotes
-The goal of this exercise is to create a React application that displays one anecdote at a time.
-Users can click a button to view a randomly selected anecdote from a predefined list.
+The initial exercise introduces an application that displays a random anecdote from a predefined list each time the user clicks a button.

 **Concepts practiced:**
-- Managing component state with `useState`
+- Rendering data from arrays
+- Generating random indices to display dynamic content
-- Handling events to update displayed content
+- Handling events to update displayed information
-- Rendering dynamic content based on state
-- Using arrays to store multiple data items

-### 1.13–1.14: Voting and Most-Voted Anecdote
+### 1.13–1.14: Voting and Tracking Favorites
-In these exercises, functionality is added to allow users to vote for anecdotes.
-The application tracks votes in state and displays both the current anecdote's votes and the anecdote with the highest number of votes.
+These exercises extend the application to allow users to vote for anecdotes and display the anecdote with the highest number of votes.
+Votes are stored in an array and updated immutably to maintain React’s state principles.

 **Concepts practiced:**
+- Managing arrays within state using `useState`
-- Updating state with objects and arrays
+- Updating state immutably
-- Computing derived values (most-voted anecdote) from state
+- Computing and displaying derived state (most-voted anecdote)
-- Component decomposition (`Button`, `Anecdote`, `MostVoted`)
-- Conditional rendering and dynamic content updates
+- Conditional rendering based on user input